Lily Pond Avenue: Points of interest

 A busy thoroughfare, Lily Pond Avenue has been the scene of at least one fatal motorcycle accident in 2012, and a roadside memorial was set up on the side of that road.

 A small, 35-bed nursing home is located on Lily Pond Avenue.

 Transportation

-Because of the easy access the artery provides to the Verrazano-Narrows Bridge amongst other destinations, MTA Regional Bus Operations runs the following public bus routes along the avenue:
+Because of the easy access the artery provides to the Verrazzano-Narrows Bridge amongst other destinations, MTA Regional Bus Operations runs the following public bus routes along the avenue: